- What is a tax-free savings account?

 What’s the difference between a TFSA and an RRSP?

 As unique as TFSAs are, they’re not the only tax-sheltered retirement account out there.
-TFSAs have a close cousin, the Registered Retirement Savings Plan (RRSP), which, depending on your situation, might be better for you.
-To help you decide between the two, here are some key differences.
+TFSAs have a close cousin, the Registered Retirement Savings Plan (RRSP) which, depending on your situation, might be better for you.
+To help you decide between a TFSA or RRSP, here are some key differences.

 1. More contribution space in an RRSP

-For a RRSP, you can contribute 18% of your previous year’s income, up to $27,830 (for 2021).
-Depending on how much you make, the contribution space in an RRSP could be significantly higher.
+For a Registered Retirement Savings Plan, you can contribute 18% of your previous year’s income, up to $30,780 (for 2023).3 Depending on how much you make, the contribution space in an RRSP could be significantly higher.

 2. Withdrawals from RRSPs are taxed